Session List

 Introduction to R and RStudio

 R is a free and widely used programming language for data analysis and statistics.
-This workshop aims to introduce you to the R programming language, and RStudio - free software used to work with R. We will cover the most important parts of using R including working with data and creating beautiful plots.
-There will be hands-on exercises for you to practice R coding and we will share tips-and-tricks to help you start your R journey with confidence!
+This workshop aims to introduce you to the R programming language, and RStudio - free software used to work with R. We will cover the most important parts of starting with R including setting up your project in R, basic programming principles, reading in data, summarising and subsetting data, and creating simple but beautiful plots.
+This workshop is aimed at those who are new to R and programming, and covers working with data and basic plotting.
+For statistical analyses with R, please see Hands-on Statistical Analysis with R.

 Research Computing